KaiLuen/MyProfileTestResult/ReadMe.txt

 App needs to require "Key" to get "Content" and user can using "User Define Name" to select the content which they want to give required app.

-==HOW CAN WE GET DATA FORM THIS APP
+HOW CAN WE GET DATA FORM THIS APP

 = Send Request =